 For example, Amazon is may be offering a $20 discount on first purchases over $79 (with coupon) at the same time it is running 50% off select kitchen and home goods.
 Combining the two offers makes for some huge discounts.
 See more on this here.

 2. Look at "Today's Deals" for hot offers

 Today's Deals is where you will find a host of assorted products, from toys to clothes, marked down pretty drastically.
 It's very easy to follow, with the percentage off indicated, along with the popularity of the deal.
 If you're looking for quality branded gifts, this should be one of your first stops.

-3. Join Amazon Prime Video for cheap streaming
+3. Join Amazon Prime for free shipping and cheap streaming

 4. Plan your shopping to buy more, and save on shipping costs

 At Amazon Australia, when you spend $49 or more on eligible products, shipping is FREE.
 The eligible product range is very broad, so if you know you need a few moderately priced things, buy them together and save on that pesky shipping charge.